for Your Maximum

 Rego Park is a neighborhood located in Queens and is bordered by Elmhurst, Corona, Forest Hills and Middle Village.
 Rego Park’s boundaries include Queens Blvd., the Long Island Expressway and Woodhaven Blvd.
 The neighborhood also features high-rise apartment buildings, single-family homes and large commercial properties as well.

 Car accidents can leave you feeling overwhelmed and unsure of which steps to take next.
 It all happens so quickly and without warning.
 If someone else’s bad driving is to blame, you might even feel angry.
-You may be in pain too, both physically but mentally.
+You may be in pain too, both physically and mentally.

 But luckily, you don’t have to go it alone.